BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Part-1.md

 ?> Collision filter mask make raycast ignore the object.

-1. Create new cube `Cursor`, we will move it with mouse across the ground with ray-casting, i.e., we will use it as 3D cursor, and it will check if it is over-lapping with any building and then select it, set it's collision filter mask to 2nd too.
+1. Create new cube object `Cursor`, we will move it with mouse across the ground with ray-casting, i.e., we will use it as 3D cursor, and it will check if it is over-lapping with any building and then select it, set it's collision filter mask to 2nd too.
 2. Create new Haxe script `PlayerController` and assign it to our scene.

 ```haxe